Is this you?

 Ask Me Anything (AMA).
 These one-off consultations are your chance to spend an hour with me discussing anything you want, from ending diet-binge cycling to handling career change.
 Sessions are $75.
 If you want to sign up for ongoing coaching with me afterwards, I’ll deduct the AMA fee from the total price.
 Interested?
 Fill out the form below.

-Sign up for my weekly newsletter, This Week in Bitchcraft.
-Every weekend, you’ll get cultural criticism, reading/watching/listening recommendations hand-picked by yours truly, plus tips and insights into transforming your relationship with food and your body.
+Sign up for my weekly newsletter, Bodytalk, and get a love letter to your body thrown in every week, too.
+I write essays that go deep into the heart of diet culture, plus tips and insights into transforming your relationship with food and your body.
 Sign up here and get my free 8 Steps to Ending Food Obsession guide.

 The bottom line: